 Tone vs. Message

 Tone of Voice is not what you say, but how you say it.
 The same message can be communicated in a lot of different ways, depending on the language you choose or the way you construct sentences.
 Different tones convey different psychological information.
 Tone of Voice adds an extra dimension to your message.
-This is why it’s one of the most influential elements of communication.
+This is why it’s one of the most significant elements of communication.
 It affects how people perceive and react to the message you want to communicate.

 Why implement a Tone of Voice?

 Tone of Voice allows your brand to get recognized using only your message, without seeing any visual content.
-However, there are only a couple of brands that actually manage to do this, since it’s a very complex process hard to achieve, but it’s possible.
+However, there are only a couple of brands that manage to do this, since it’s a very complicated process hard to achieve, but it’s possible.
 The challenge is now how to define and implement a Tone of Voice in your brand.